 tuna fishing in montenegro

-They say you can catch such a tuna from the shore in Montenegro.
-I don’t believe.
-But from a boat – you can definitely
+Can you really catch a tuna from the shore in Montenegro?
+I doubt it.
+But you definitely can from a boat.

 Fishing in Montenegro: general points

-• The coast of Montenegro is washed by the Adriatic Sea.
+• Montenegro’s coastline along the Adriatic Sea provides ample opportunities for sea fishing.
 The link is a large article: where you will learn everything about the sea in Montenegro.

 grayling in the rivers of montenegro the tara river